wavefrontHQ/docs/pages/doc/csp_server_to_server_apps.md

 VMware Cloud services supports server to server apps that you can use to automate management of Operations for Applications objects, such as dashboards, alerts, etc. A server to server app can't perform the **UI operations** that all user accounts can [perform by default](csp_permissions_overview.html#default-tasks).

+You can also use a server to server app for a [Wavefront proxy authentication](proxies_installing.html#proxy-authentication-types).
+For example, see our [Windows Host Integration Tutorial](windows_host_tutorial.html), which includes installing a Wavefront proxy with server to server OAuth app credentials.

 {% include note.html content="A server to server app must hold roles with certain [permissions](csp_permissions_overview.html#operations-for-applications-permissions) to perform tasks.
 To run queries, a server to server app must hold the [**Metrics** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) or a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with the **Metrics** permission.
 To manage dashboards and alerts, the server to server app might need both roles with permissions and [access](csp_access.html)." %}

 ## What Are Server to Server Apps?